frankhaugen/Frank.PulseFlow/README.md

 between different parts of an application.
 It's designed to be simple, flexible, and scalable, allowing for easy integration into any system architecture.

+This library does have a dependency on `Frank.Channels.DependencyInjection`, which is a simple registration of `System.
+Threading.Channels.Channel<T>` in the Dependency Injection container.
+This is done to make it easier to use `System.
+Threading.Channels` in a Dependency Injection scenario, and to make it easier to use `System.Threading.Channels` in a thread-safe manner.
+This includes a `ChannelWriter<T>` and a `ChannelReader<T>` that are a thread-safe singlteton, and can be called directly from the Dependency Injection container without having to call `Channel<T>`, and then `Channel<T>.Writer` or
+`Channel<T>.Reader` directly.
+This is done to make it easier to use `System.Threading.Channels` in a Dependency Injection behind the scenes in PulseFlow.
+This will also make it possible to "intercept" the `ChannelWriter<T>` and `ChannelReader<T>` for debugging, logging, or other purposes.

 ### Key Features

 - **Lightweight**: PulseFlow is a lightweight messaging system, with a small footprint and minimal resource